efrisch/pyrsia/docs/rfc/0001-technology-pillars.md

 relying on these tools.

 This puts the company in control and can sometimes have adverse affect on the community, for example when packages are yanked for political reasons.
-This also allows for service outages occur, these massive centralized instance do experience problems and they often make critical packages unavailable for extended periods at time.
+This also allows service outages to occur, these massive centralized instances are not without problems.
+When severe enough those problems can make critical packages unavailable for extended periods at time.

 Most central repositories are populated by the community, in some cases there are manual steps being take to populate the these packages, this means